vittoriodedi/labcloudcomputing/README.md

-This repository contains my final project for the “Cloud Computing Lab” course.
+This repository contains my final project for the “Laboratorio Cloud Computing” course.

 ## Overview

 In the assignment is required to containerize a WebGL application.
-The project demonstrates the deployment of a Unity WebGL app with secure authentication, database persistence, and a reverse proxy, all orchestrated via Docker Compose.
+The project demonstrates the deployment of a Unity WebGL app with authentication portal, database persistence, and a reverse proxy, all orchestrated via Docker Compose.

 ## Contents